County Phased Reopening

 Houses of worship may expand indoor services to 50% capacity, with safeguards in place such as maintaining physical distancing, avoiding physical contact, and frequently cleaning high-contact surfaces.
 Outdoor services are still limited to 250 persons or less.

-Outdoor community pools, both public and private, may now expand to 50% capacity, but must practice proper physical distancing guidelines and follow Health Department COVID-19 guidance.
-Indoor pools will remain closed.
+Outdoor and indoor community pools, both public and private, may open at 50% capacity, but must practice proper physical distancing guidelines and follow Health Department COVID-19 guidance.

 Car washes are now allowed to perform internal cleaning, with all employees wearing PPE and other safeguards in place.
 Customers must remain in their cars except when establishment employees are cleaning the interior of the vehicle, and customers must wear face coverings.
 Self-service car cleaning remains open as well.

-Outdoor youth sports may expand to no more than 100 people in any area, still in small groups with no more than 9 children and 1 coach per group.
-Only low-contact sports are allowed at this time.
+Low and medium-risk youth sports are allowed with no more than 100 people in any area, in small groups with no more than 9 children and 1 coach per group.
+Other COVID-19 safety guidelines must be in place.

-Unless otherwise expressed in our Executive Order, gatherings for all other activities are limited to a maximum of 50 persons.
-Venues for large gatherings must adhere to physical distancing requirements and CDC guidelines.
+Unless otherwise expressed in our Executive Order, gatherings for all other activities are limited to one person/family unit per 200 square feet or a maximum of 50 persons, whichever is lower.
+This includes gatherings such as parades, festivals, parties, and family gatherings.

 Closures Still In Place